-- No auditor holds an operational position; - Any bonus received by Internal Audit function representatives is based exclusively on achieving qualitative individual targets rather than on the financial results.; - Internal auditors and the Internal Audit Function have the authority to express assessment and

-- The Chief Audit Executive reports directly to the EH Group CEO and to the Audit Committee.
-The CAE has regular direct interaction with the CEO and the Chair of the Audit Committee; - EH internal audit has the right to communicate with any employee and obtain information, records or data necessary to carry out its responsibilities, to the extent legally permitted.
-EH internal audit has the responsibility and the right to review activities, procedures and processes in all areas of the EH Group, without limitation; - Internal auditors are to perform their duties in an unbiased manner; audit findings are to be based upon facts and supported by sufficient documented evidence. - To ensure independence and objectivity of internal auditors during audit assignments, the "Allianz Standard Audit Manual" states rules regarding the assignment of auditors.
-These include besides other to avoid the assignment of internal auditors on audits within the business area in which the respective auditor has been working in the last 12 months, in order to avoid a potential conflict of interests. - Finally, the representative of EH Group Audit must confirm to the chairperson of the Board of Directors and the Audit Committee at least annually, the independence of the internal audit activity.
+- No auditor holds an operational position; - Any bonus received by Internal Audit function representatives is based exclusively on achieving qualitative individual targets rather than on the financial results; - Internal auditors and the Internal Audit Function have the authority to express assessment and recommendations but cannot give orders (except in cases of suspicion of illegal activities/fraud); - The Chief Audit Executive (CAE) reports directly to the EH Group CEO and to the Audit Committee.
+The CAE has regular direct interaction with the CEO and the Chair of the Audit Committee; - EH internal audit has the right to communicate with any employee and obtain information, records, or data necessary to carry out its responsibilities, to the extent legally permitted.
+EH internal audit has the responsibility and the right to review activities, procedures, and processes in all areas of the EH Group, without limitation; - Internal auditors are to perform their duties in an unbiased manner; audit findings are to be based upon facts and supported by sufficient documented evidence; - To ensure the independence and objectivity of internal auditors during audit assignments, the "Allianz Standard Audit Manual" states rules regarding the assignment of auditors.
+These include besides other to avoid the assignment of internal auditors on audits within the business area in which the respective auditor has been working in the last 12 months, in order to avoid a potential conflict of interests; - Finally, the representative of EH Group Audit must confirm to the chairperson of the BoM and the Audit Committee at least annually, the independence of the internal audit activity.